 How do I apply for a council tax reduction?

-If you are not sure which council area you live in, or can’t find your latest council tax bill, an easy way to find your local council is by using the government’s postcode checker.
+If you’re not sure which council area you live in, or can’t find your latest council tax bill, an easy way to find your local council is by using the postcode checker at GOV.UK.

-This will bring up a link to your local council website, where you can search for the ‘council tax’ option, and then choose the option to apply for a council tax reduction.
+This will bring up a link to your local council website, where you can search for the ‘council tax’ option.
+You can then choose the option to apply for a council tax reduction.

 Council tax exemptions in care homes and hospitals

-If you live alone and move into a residential care home, nursing home or hospital for the long term, you can claim a council tax exemption if your home remains unoccupied while you are there.
+If you live alone and move into a residential care home, nursing home or hospital for the long term, you can claim a council tax exemption if your home remains unoccupied while you’re there.

 The exemption is not exclusive to pensioners, and any council tax exemption will need to be claimed from your local council.